pchanial/python-for-data-scientists/source/ndarray.rst

   :np.sort: sort elements
   :np.argsort: return the indices that would sort an array
   :np.all: return True if all array elements evaluate to True
-  :np.any: return True if any array elements evaluate to True
+  :np.any: return True if any array element evaluates to True
   :np.min: return the minimum element of an array
   :np.max: return the maximum element of an array